baumrock/RockLanguage/README.md

 * At the moment this will only work for modules in `/site/modules` though the concept could easily be applied to modules in the wire folder as well - but there we have the concept of language packs wich already works well.
 * I'm not sure how to handle this but I've also thought of having a central place for managing translations.
 Like for example a github repository that holds the translations of several modules in several languages, what do you think?

+# Feedback

+What do you think of this concept?
+Will you use the module?
+Should the concept be part of the core instead?
+Please let me know in the forum support thread...